 4. Use Clever Copy on your Ecommerce Banner

 Display ads don’t offer up a whole lot of real estate, you have to fit your entire brand story or message in a 300 X 250 ad.
-So writing clever copy that catches the attention of readers and conveys a lot of information via a few, well-chosen words is important!
+So writing clever copy that catches the attention of readers and conveys a lot of information via a few, well-chosen words are important!
 We recommend the 3Cs approach, focus on compelling, clear and concise messaging to communicate with customers.

 Use words that trigger clicks.
 Without resorting to clickbait, make sure that you use phrases that grab attention.
-Use strong, powerful action words and convey the urgency that will nudge the customer to click on the ecommerce banner to take the intended action.
+Use strong, powerful action words and convey the urgency that will nudge the customer to click on the eCommerce banner to take the intended action.

 For instance, the Dropbox ad below makes use of a compelling statistic to offer proof of its service offering and invites users to try it for free.
 The disruptive clothing brand, Everlane manages to convey the earth-friendly construction of its outerwear, ReNew, created out of recycled materials like plastic bottles.
-And, Cisco manages to use fear to drive users to check out their security solution.
+And, Cisco manages to use fear to drive users to check out their security solutions.